Bedmass64/Medical-Database/README.md

 TODO

 - Finish schema diagram (with key values) to make tables
-- Create the req. tables in database (with supabase or code)
+- Create the req. tables in database (with supabase or code) - Ben
 - Add some functions for adding and removing data from DB (patient records etc.)

 - Create User interfaces in html